 Package gamelift provides the client and types for making API requests to Amazon GameLift.

-GameLift provides solutions for hosting session-based multiplayer game servers in the cloud, including tools for deploying, operating, and scaling game servers.
-Built on AWS global computing infrastructure, GameLift helps you deliver high-performance, high-reliability, low-cost game servers while dynamically scaling your resource usage to meet player demand.
+Amazon GameLift provides solutions for hosting session-based multiplayer game servers in the cloud, including tools for deploying, operating, and scaling game servers.
+Built on Amazon Web Services global computing infrastructure, GameLift helps you deliver high-performance, high-reliability, low-cost game servers while dynamically scaling your resource usage to meet player demand.

-Get more information on these GameLift solutions in the GameLift Developer Guide (https://docs.aws.amazon.com/gamelift/latest/developerguide/).
+Get more information on these Amazon GameLift solutions in the Amazon GameLift Developer Guide (https://docs.aws.amazon.com/gamelift/latest/developerguide/).

 This reference guide describes the low-level service API for Amazon GameLift.
-With each topic in this guide, you can find links to language-specific SDK guides and the AWS CLI reference.
+With each topic in this guide, you can find links to language-specific SDK guides and the Amazon Web Services CLI reference.
 Useful links:

 See https://docs.aws.amazon.com/goto/WebAPI/gamelift-2015-10-01 for more information on this service.